Aeva/m.grl/docs/source/api_reference/m.graph.rst

 manually.

 Additionally, a mechanism for data binding exists on most of the properties of graph objects.
-For example, you could set the object's "x" coordinate to be a value like "10", or you could set it to be a function that returns a numerical value like "10".
+For example, you could set the object's "location\_x" coordinate to be a value like "10", or you could set it to be a function that returns a numerical value like "10".
 This can be used to perform animation tasks.
 When a function is assigned to a property in such a fashion, it is called a "driver function".

 Note that, being a scene graph, objects can be parented to other objects.
 When the parent moves, the child moves with it!
 Empty graph